 Wearing the proper safety gear can help, but you might not have been required to have that.
-Riders older than twenty-one in South Carolina aren’t required to wear helmets.
+Riders older than twenty-one in South Carolina are not required to wear helmets.
 A traumatic brain injury can do permanent damage to your cognitive function, and these injuries are especially common in motorcycle crashes.

 Insurance companies are already focused on protecting their profits, and unfortunately, injured motorcyclists might be in trouble because of that.
 Insurers may try to lower your settlement’s value by claiming that you were partly responsible.
 To avoid paying you, they may even use untrue “reckless biker” stereotypes to paint you as dangerous and reckless.

-Fortunately, you should know quickly whether you’re being offered a reasonable amount for your economic damages.
+Fortunately, you should know quickly whether you are being offered a reasonable amount for your economic damages.
 These damages should cover the expenses that come with an accident.
 They can be calculated by adding them up and estimating any future monetary costs.
 For example, you might have suffered from any of the following economic damages:

-Unfortunately, that’s not the only way to lose your compensation.
+Unfortunately, that is not the only way to lose your compensation.
 If the other side uses stereotypes to blame you for the accident, your compensation could be reduced proportionally to the amount of fault pinned on you.
 For instance, they might claim you were being reckless and assign you 15 percent of the blame.
 In that case, you would only receive 85 percent of your awarded compensation.

 Worse, if they somehow prove you are more than 50 percent to blame, your claim can be dismissed.
 Fortunately, a motorcycle collision lawyer in Charleston or North Charleston will know how to fight back when the other side tries to accuse you of being at fault.
 To protect yourself and get the justice and compensation you deserve, call a Charleston motorcycle attorney as soon as possible after the accident.